On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Decision-Making Scenarios and Optimization Problem Formulations

-Here, the vector of decision variables, $\dec{\con}$ in Eq. \eqref{eqn: P1 const 5}, includes parameters related to the replenishment policy and the configuration of parking orbits, while $\prm{1}$ contains the remaining parameters.
-Equation \eqref{eqn: P1 obj} defines the objective of the problem (minimizing the annual system maintenance cost).
-Equations \eqref{eqn: P1 const 1} and \eqref{eqn: P1 const 2} ensure that the maintenance system maintains an appropriate service level.
-Equation \eqref{eqn: P1 const 3} constrains the number of loaded satellites so that it does not exceed the launch capacity ($Q_{\max}$).
-Finally, $\mathcal{H}_{\prk}$ denotes the set of available parking orbit altitudes.
+From the constellation operator's perspective, Eq. \eqref{eqn: P obj1} minimizes the annual maintenance cost.
+The service-level requirements in Eqs. \eqref{eqn: val cond 1} and \eqref{eqn: val cond 2} ensure that the maintenance system achieves the required order fill rates for in-plane and parking spares, respectively.
+Equation \eqref{eqn: P const 1} limits the number of loaded satellites so that it does not exceed the launch capacity, $Q_{\max}$, while Eqs. \eqref{eqn: val cond 3}--\eqref{eqn: val cond 5} impose the validity conditions of the analytical model.